DC-Area Bluegrass & Old-Time Jamming

 The Capital Area Bluegrass and Old-Time Music Association — CABOMA — brings you those afternoons.

 We gather twice a month from 2 p.m. to 6 p.m., on each second and fourth Sunday, at the Unitarian Universalist Church of Arlington, Virginia, 4444 Arlington Boulevard, 22204.
-Enter the church at the top level then head downstairs.
+Enter the church at the top level and head downstairs.
 Nonmembers are welcome to give us a try.
 We hope you will want to join.

-- 2-3 pm slow jam* (large room)
+• 2-3 pm slow jam* (large room)

-- 2-6 pm all speeds (library, small room, and large room after 3 pm)
+• 2-6 pm all speeds (library, small room, and large room after 3 pm)

 *Slow jam is open to players and singers at all levels.
 It’s great for beginners, but it’s also for anyone to warm up, play at a comfortable speed, try out new licks, and explore new approaches to songs normally played faster.
 We also share news, answer questions, and offer pointers on playing and singing in a group.
 It’s led by experienced musicians and jammers who can help acclimate you to playing around others.